 Back in January, my family took me to see The Man Who Invented Christmas at the cheap theater.
-This excellent movie, which I highly recommend, was released last November and then unceremoniously booted from many theaters by The Last Jedi (which, let’s face it, was quite disappointing and really not worth kicking other movies out).
+I highly recommend this excellent movie.
+It was released last November and then unceremoniously booted from many theaters by The Last Jedi (which, let’s face it, was quite disappointing and really not worth kicking other movies out).
 As I watched the movie, I was struck by how it was both an excellent portrayal of book history and a great insight into the writing process.
 Specifically, it made me ponder this question: When should writers listen to the advice of those around them?

 History of Dickens